Realneo987/my-study/README.md

 # my-study
-my own study log from a newbie to old stager
+my own study log from a newbie to programmer